 Once a senior loved one is diagnosed with Alzheimer’s or another type of progressive dementia, everyday life can appear like a riddle to be figured out.
-Considering that there are varied stages of the disease, it’s common to come up with a variety of activities that are comforting and purposeful for the person in one stage, which can unexpectedly become less effective and even frustrating for the senior.
+Considering that there are varying stages of the disease, it’s common to come up with a variety of activities that are comforting and purposeful for the person in one stage, which can unexpectedly become less effective and even frustrating for the senior, resulting in dementia agitation.

-As the top providers of memory care services, we at Inspired Home Care have pulled together a few recommended suggestions to add to your dementia care tool kit:
+Inspired Home Care has pulled together a few recommended suggestions to add to your dementia care tool kit:

 - First and foremost, bear in mind that activities “with no right or wrong ” are often most rewarding.
 This can include anything that brings enjoyment simply through engagement, without a designated finished outcome or result.